dull-bird/pdf_toc/readme.md

 ```

 ## Usuage
+- First download the git repository (you can simply download the zip file and unzip it).

-Go to the folder containing main.py, run
+- Go to the folder containing main.py, and run
 ```
 python main.py
 ```